SteveDunn/steve-dunn-blog/posts/2010/07/11/new-version-2-5-of-the-code-formatter-plug-in-for-windows-live-writer.md

 ---
-title: 'New version (2.5) of the Code Formatter Plug-in for Windows Live Writer'
+title: New version (2.5) of the Code Formatter Plug-in for Windows Live Writer
 date: '2010-07-11T14:13:00+00:00'
 status: publish